Essential Things to Know About Mexico For First-Time Travelers

 Is Mexico Safe?

-Let’s get this out of the way right away: yes, Mexico is safe for travelers who take basic precautions.
-The majority of cartel crime in Mexico does not affect tourists and millions of U.S. visitors – and others – enjoy worry-free vacations every year.
+Mexico seems to be in the news a lot lately so let’s get this out of the way now: yes, Mexico is generally safe for travelers.
+The majority of cartel crime in Mexico does not affect tourists.
+Millions – 25 million to be precise – of U.S. visitors enjoy worry-free vacations every year.

-That being said – Mexico does have a crime problem and sometimes tourists get taken advantage or are affected by violence.
-To better protect yourself: keep-up on current events, stick to well-traveled areas and always be aware of your surroundings.
+That being said – Mexico like plenty of other places – does have a crime problem and sometimes tourists get taken advantage or are affected by violence.
+To protect yourself, take basic precautions – keep-up on current events, stick to well-traveled areas and always, always be aware of your surroundings.

 Don’t buy drugs, don’t drink too much and check the U.S. State Department for travel warnings.
-By following these common-sense tips, you can focus on exploring and having fun with everything Mexico has to offer.
+By following these common-sense tips, you can focus on exploring, having fun and enjoying everything Mexico has to offer.
 You’ll find more tips and details about safety in Mexico, in my full article Is Mexico Safe for Travel?

-While this is the new process at most large airports, as they work through the kinks, you might still encounter a small airport – or a border crossing like Tijuana when walking across – that still uses a paper FMM and you’ll have to keep the piece of paper until you leave.
+While this is the process at most large airports, you might still encounter a small airport – as they work through the kinks – that uses a paper FMM.
+Then, unfortunately, you’ll need to hold onto that piece of paper until you leave.
+And crossing the border on foot still requires a paper FMM.
+(Article coming soon)

 Mexico Weather & When to Go

-With seven climate zones, Mexico’s climate varies by region so it’s really important to check the forecast for the area you are visiting – Mexico City’s cool, high-altitude climate feels completely different from the tropical coasts.
-Mexico isn’t just a shorts and flip-flops kind of destination.
-Educate yourself about the area you are traveling to.
+With seven climate zones, Mexico’s weather varies by region so it’s really important to check the forecast for the area you are visiting.
+For example, Mexico City’s cool, high-altitude climate feels completely different from the tropical coasts.

 That being said most regions experience a dry season that runs from November through April, and a rainy season from May through October.
 And hurricane season occurs from June to November, with the highest risk from August to October.